open-education-hub/operating-systems/content/chapters/io/lab/content/networking-101.md

 Discord does the same things as Firefox.
 It uses TCP to send text messages, memes, videos and static content in general.
-And at the same time it uses UDP to exchange voice and video data during calls.
+And at the same time, it uses UDP to exchange voice and video data during calls.

 ### Practice: Run `netstat` Yourself